 I owned a small business as a firearms instructor in Texas where I taught the course required for the state handgun permit as well as long range marksmanship classes.

-4) Tell us why you are excited to be a part of the second cohort for the MS ENTRE degree program?
+4) Tell us why you are excited to be a part of the third cohort for the MS ENTRE degree program?

 I’m excited to learn about what it takes to launch a product, and look forward to the opportunity to contribute to my peers projects.